Unleash/unleash/website/docs/user_guide/environments.md

 ![A feature toggle strategies tab showing three different environments, of which one is active.
 The UI displays data about the currently selected environment, ](/img/environments_strategies.png 'Add strategy configuration per environment')

 ### Step 3: Create environment specific API keys

-In order for the SDK to download the feature toggle configuration for the correct environment you will need to create an API token for a defined environment.
+@Thomas - please double-check if the image si ok with the  text bellow In order for the SDK to download the feature toggle configuration for the correct environment you will need to create an API token for a defined environment.

 ![An API key creation form.
 The form's fields are "username", "token type", "project", and, crucially, "environment".
 The development environment is selected.](/img/environments_api_keys.png 'Create Environment specific API Keys')